Filtering

 Relationship filtering

-Relationship filtering depends on the type of relationship that you have:
+Relationship filtering depends on the type of relationship:

-• n..1: filtering done on equality or inequality of the related nodes by specifying a filter on field.
+• n..1: the filtering is done on equality or inequality of the related nodes by specifying a filter on field.

 id: ID!